Jet Reconstruction with Mamba Networks in Collider Events: The network performance

 To provide an intuitive understanding of the model's performance, Figure~\ref{fig:detect} visualizes its application to a sample $Ht\bar{t}$ event in the $\eta$-$\phi$ plane.
 Final-state particles are represented by gray circles, whose size is proportional to their logarithmic transverse momentum $\mathrm{ln}(p_T)$.
 Our model is designed for multi-level jet identification, which involves simultaneously recognizing not only primary heavy particles (like $H$ boson and top quarks) but also their subsequent decay products (like $W$ bosons and $b$-jets).
 In the figure, the ground-truth and predicted masks are denoted by solid and dashed lines, respectively, while the colors indicate the jet classification.
 The left zoomed-in panel highlights the reconstruction of a top quark decay chain.
 The model successfully captures the complete $t\to Wb$ decay chain.
 It identifies the constituent $b$-jet (blue dashed line) and $W$-jet (orange dashed line), and correctly composes them into a parent top-jet (green dashed line).
 This hierarchical recognition demonstrates a sophisticated understanding of the underlying physics, showcasing a key capability of the simultaneous decomposition of jets into their constituents and the composition of constituents into their parent objects.
 The right zoomed-in panel showcases the model's performance in a more challenging topology: a Higgs boson decay where the two resulting $b$-jets are well-separated in the angular plane.
 Despite the large distance between them, the model excels.
 It first identifies each energy deposit as an individual $b$-jet (blue dashed lines).
 Then, demonstrating a grasp of the underlying event kinematics, it correctly associates these non-adjacent jets, grouping them to reconstruct the parent Higgs boson (red dashed line).
 This capacity to establish long-range correlations and group objects based on physics principles, rather than simple proximity, is a key advantage of our approach and a testament to its sophisticated pattern recognition capabilities.
+For comparison, the figure also displays the jet areas defined by the anti-$k_T$ algorithm with a cone radius of $R=0.8$.
+In contrast to these larger, fixed-size regions, our model identifies more compact and precise jet boundaries.
+This precision resolves a key trade-off of fixed-cone algorithms: for the event shown, reducing the anti-$k_T$ cone radius to $R=0.7$ would fail to contain one of the b-jets from the Higgs decay.
+Our model's ability to define smaller yet complete jet areas is a significant advantage, as it mitigates pileup contamination and thereby enables more accurate momentum regression.